itmeson/practical-discrete/README.md

 the entire hierarchy of concept exploration and introduction, guided demolition of misconceptions, application, refinement, and extension.

-While there are no perfect analogues of this project, a number of resources offer inspiration for portions of the book.
-For the parallel reference and learning portions of the book, offering only as much reference as is needed by the learner at any time, the paired tutorial and reference manual of Python (python.org) and other programming languages.
-The Tutorials in Physics series produced by the Physics Education Research group at the University of Washington is one example of a similar approach to the workbook portion of the text, as are the Process Oriented Guided Inquiry Lessons (POGIL) being developed for chemistry education.

-And for the narrative that ties the whole together, I take inspiration from books like "Div, Grad, Curl and All That: An Informal Text on Vector Calculus" by H.M.
-Schey.

 How to Make This Book
 ====================